Stackclash/5e-vault/5. Mechanics/Items/Potion Of The Sahuagin Hhhvi.md

 - The ability to breathe in both air and water.
 - Advantage on any melee attack rolls against any creature that doesn't have all its hit points.

 When you drink this potion, you must also succeed on a DC 10 Constitution saving throw or undergo a permanent mutation into a sahuagin.
 As a sahuagin, you lose all of your previous racial traits and instead gain a swim speed of 40 ft., the blood frenzy, limited amphibiousness, and shark telepathy traits from the sahuagin's statblock, and your alignment changes to lawful evil.
-This mutation can only be cured by a greater restoration spell or similar magic.
+This mutation can only be cured by a [[5.
+Mechanics/Spells/Greater Restoration.md\|greater restoration]] spell or similar magic.

 *Source: Hamund's Harvesting Handbook: Volume I p.
 138*